Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 * Click “license”
 * Enter your license key, and activate.

 For more information: go to the [website](https://www.really-simple-ssl.com/), or [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions or suggestions.

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.1 =
+Changed retrieval of post date to unix time.

 = 1.0.0 =
 Initial release